 a.
 AI / ML that Streamlines and Automates Data Integration.

-Also in the near future, AI agents could autonomously follow SDO-based data standards and establish new system-to-system interfaces.
-Indeed, these AI software programs will have the ability to interact with their environment, collect data, and use the data to perform self-determined tasks to meet predetermined goals.
+- Use AI Agents to Autonomously Implement Data Integrations.
+For instance, AI agents could use data dictionaries for guidance, interact with their environment, collate data, and use the data to perform self-determined tasks to meet predetermined goals.

 b.
 Machine Learning (ML) for Accelerating Data Standard Development.